top of page

 To begin the reinstatement process:

-The specific requirements for reinstatement are outlined in AIC’s General Policies on Reinstatement.
-Please review these policies to understand your eligibility. -
+The specific requirements for reinstatement are outlined in AIC's Membership Policy.
+Please review these policies to understand your eligibility.

 Important Note: